aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 1. Create a `features.md` to track features, describe them, and cross them off incrementally.
 2. Always ask the agent to plan through solving a feature before implementing it.
+3. Always use a living document for features, saving progress you made on a feature and describing it so you can feed it as context even when starting a brand new convo.

+#### Summary

+1. **Plan First**: Never let the AI code without a `plan.md`.
+Read the plan.
+If the plan is wrong, the code will be wrong.

+2. **Give it Eyes (Harnesses)**: The AI cannot see the UI.
+Give it a `dry-run` script or a `npm test` so it can "see" if it broke something.

+3. **Review is Mandatory**: AI is not a replacement for knowing how to code.
+It is a replacement for _typing_.
+You must review every line (or use tools like Graphite/CodeRabbit for a second opinion).

 ### Github Copilot